evilsocket/opensnitch/wiki/Configurations.md

 Firewall | "nftables" or "iptables"
 Stats.MaxEvents | Max events to send to the GUI every second.
 If you think that you're missing some connections increased this value.
 Stats.MaxStats | Max stats per item (port, host, IP, process, etc) to keep in the backlog.
+Stats.Workers | Max workers to handle the statistics Ebpf.ModulesPath (>= v1.6.5) | Alternative location of the eBPF modules (default /usr/lib/opensnitchd/ebpf)
+Rules.Path (>= v1.6.5) | Alternative path to the rules path.
+FwOptions.ConfigPath (>= v1.7.0) | Alternative path to the firewall configuration (default /etc/opensnitchd/system-fw.json)
+FwOptions.MonitorInterval (>= v1.7.0) | Interval time to check that interception rules are loaded.
+Rules.EnableChecksums (>= v1.7.0)| Obtain processes's checksums and allow create rules to filter by them.
+Internal.GCPercent (>= v1.7.0)| Option to configure how often the daemon frees up unused memory (https://tip.golang.org/doc/gc-guide#GOGC).

-If you change the configuration or the rules under _/etc/opensnitchd/rules/_, they'll be reloaded.
+If you change the configuration or the rules under _/etc/opensnitchd/rules/_, they'll be reloaded automatically.
 No restart is needed.

 **[0] NOTE about _DefaultAction_ option**: